hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 * `vpc_id` (string) - If launching into a VPC subnet, Packer needs the VPC ID in order to create a temporary security group within the VPC.

-* `availability_zone` (string) - Destination availability zone to launch instance in.
-  Leave this empty to allow Amazon to auto-assign.

 ## Basic Example